-The City of Harrisonburg’s Urban Forestry Program has many different looks, from Urban Parks to street trees to stream buffers, greenways, to landscaped downtown areas.
-The City recognizes the value of green infrastructure to our community.
-Trees, Urban Forests, are more important than ever.
-They improve the air we breathe, reduce noise, filter the water, help control stormwater runoff, provide shade and habitat for a wide variety of living things, and beautify our urban landscapes.
+The City of Harrisonburg recognizes the value of green infrastructure to our community.
+Through Harrisonburg's Urban Forestry Program, City staff work to increase tree canopy in Harrisonburg improving the air we breathe, reducing urban noise, filtering our water, helping control stormwater runoff, providing shade and habitat for a wide variety of living things, and enhaning the beauty our urban landscapes.

 Urban Forestry & Urban Wood Program Resources

 The City of Harrisonburg focuses on the care and management of trees and tree populations for the purpose of improving our urban environment.
 Efforts and city projects relating to urban forestry advocates the role of trees as a critical part of Harrisonburg's urban infrastructure.
 Participation with local related organizations and current efforts within the city include:

 - Tree City USA designation by the Arbor Day Foundation

 - Participation with the Virginia Big Tree Program and Remarkable Trees Program

 - Participation in projects with the Department of Forestry

 - Blacks Run Clean Up Day Event and Green Scene